-IMI Singapore paid dividends on the redeemable cumulative preferred stocks (RCPS) to AC Industrials (Singapore) Pte, Ltd. (ACI Singapore) on the anniversary dates amounting to \$3.47 million and \$2.02 million in March 2020 and October 2020, respectively.
-In November 2020, dividends were paid to the redeemed portion of the RCPS that have accrued as of redemption date amounting to \$1.01 million.
+IMI Singapore paid dividends on the redeemable cumulative preferred stocks (RCPS) to AC Industrials (Singapore) Pte, Ltd. (ACI Singapore) amounting to \$1.52 million on March 2021.
+In August 2021, IMI SG redeemed in full the remaining RCPS from ACI SG and paid the accrued dividends amounting to \$2.15 million as of redemption date.
 No dividend payment was declared to common shareholders.